 Villamanta is an active member of the Inclusive Education Alliance, a group of individuals and organisations from the education and disability advocacy fields, committed to the promotion of "Inclusion for all" in the education of students with disability in Victorian education.
 We continue to see many cases of students with a disability not receiving the appropriate support required for them to be truly included in their school.
-Shockingly, we also continue to have reported to us many instances of children being subjected to restraint and seclusion which is highly traumatic to the children involved and is a flagrant and an outrageous breach of their Human Rights.
+We also continue to receive reports of many instances of children with a disability being subjected to restraint and seclusion, which is highly traumatic to the children involved and is an outrageous breach of their Human Rights.